 Kenya has two coffee harvests in a year.
-The late crop is harvested between September to December, and the early crop is harvested between March and August.
-Eaagads Limited coffee is marketed by Coffee Management Services through the license of Oaklands Coffee Marketing Limited.
-Kenyan coffee is either sold through the auction and direct sales.
+The late crop is harvested between September to December, and the early crop is harvested between March and August Kenyan coffee is either sold through the auction and direct sales.
 Direct sales usually achieve a premium over prices obtained through the auction.
-During the year, the company achieved sales of 184.3 tonnes of coffee through direct sales, valued at KShs 119.8 million compared to 59.4 tons in the previous year, valued at KShs 26.2 million.
-The auction sales for the year were 48.42 tonnes compared to 67.8 tons previous year, valued at KShs 19.8 million and KShs 22.3 million, respectively.
+Eaagads coffee is marketed by Coffee Management Services Ltd through the license of Oaklands Coffee Marketing Limited.
+During the year, the company achieved sales of 124.5 tonnes of coffee through direct sales, valued at KShs 102.2 million compared to 184.3 tons in the previous year, valued at KShs 119.8 million in 2021.
+The auction sales for the year were 60.5 tonnes compared to 48.4 tons previous year, valued at KShs 19.8 million, respectively.

-CHAIRMAN'S REPORT (continued) FOR THE YEAR ENDED 31 MARCH 2021
+CHAIRMAN'S REPORT (continued) FOR THE YEAR ENDED 31 MARCH 2022